 Pour the Second Half

-I wanted a nice clean yin-yang sort of line in this batch, so I poured slowly and carefully.
+We wanted a nice, clean yin-yang sort of line in this batch, so it was poured slowly and carefully.

 After all of the soap has been poured, very gently lower the mold so that it's horizontal and wiggle the mold a little to make sure that the soap "settles" level.Continue to 9 of 10 below.